seannns/uni-notes/IFB103/Design Journal Tasks.md

 	"I feel like this app is visually cohesive and consistent."
 	"I feel like the interactions with this app are logical and make sense."
 	"I think this app is easy to use."
-	"I do not think this app needs substantial feature additions."
 	"I feel like this app is visually appealing."
 1. Team Description
 2. Top 3 & Bottom 3